Neufal777/wallapop-go/README.md

 **Ouput: Display all the tables**
 ## Notes

-- The package relies on the `httpRequest` package for making HTTP requests to the Wallapop API.
+- The package relies on the `http` package for making HTTP requests to the Wallapop API.
 - The `Wallapop` object and its associated methods provide a convenient way to retrieve and manage user information, items, and reviews from Wallapop.

 ---